aspeas/Vinyl-Records/pages/about.md

 I am extremely grateful to all of my friends and family who have gifted records to me.
 I am also grateful to these people as each person has shaped me and my music taste in some fashion.

-This project was created for [Z652: Digital Libraries](https://jawalsh.github.io/z652-Digital-Libraries-FA24/) with Dr. Walsh(https://homes.luddy.indiana.edu/jawalsh/) and Gyuri Kang."
+This project was created for [Z652: Digital Libraries](https://jawalsh.github.io/z652-Digital-Libraries-FA24/) with [Dr. Walsh](https://homes.luddy.indiana.edu/jawalsh/) and Gyuri Kang.

 ## History of Vinyl
 If you are interested in learning more about vinyl, and the history behind it, then this [website](https://thesoundofvinyl.us/blogs/vinyl-101/the-history-of-vinyl-records) is a great resource.